AdiThakker/AdiThakker.github.io/_posts/2024-02-15-Railway-Oriented-Programming.md

 }
 ~~~

-Imagine your function as two parallel tracks.
+Think your function as two parallel tracks.
 The success track continues when operations are successful.
 The failure track is taken when an error occurs.
-With Railway Oriented Programming, these tracks never intersect, simplifying error handling
+With Railway Oriented Programming, these tracks never intersect, simplifying error handling, the key that makes this work is the Bind function.

 ### Bind function